bird-house/OWSLib-esgfwps/docs/source/development.rst

 Bump a new version
 ===================

-Make a new version of Birdy in the following steps:
+Make a new version of `OWSLib-esgfwps` in the following steps:

 * Make sure everything is commit to GitHub.
 * Update ``CHANGES.rst`` with the next version.